djalbat/occam-parsers/README.md

 Without look-ahead, the `"b"+` part would consume all of the `b` tokens, leaving none for the subsequent `"b"` terminal part.

-It seems that the parser parses in time roughly directly proportionally to the length of the input, however it is most likely that look-ahead takes exponential time given its nested nature.
+It seems that the parser parses in time that is roughly directly proportional to the length of the input.
+However, on the ohter hand it is most likely that look-ahead takes exponential time given its nested nature.
 For this reason, look-ahead should be used sparingly.

 ## Building